AlibabaCloudDocs/cdn/intl.en-US/Service Management/Log Management/Download log data.md

 # Download log data

-This topic describes the usage notes and procedure for downloading log data, and the definitions of the fields in each log entry.
+This topic describes the usage notes and procedure for downloading log data, and the definitions of fields in a log entry.
 This feature allows you to check the log data of a domain name.

 Usage notes:

 -   Log update delay: Typically, log data is generated within 24 hours after an event occurs.
 However, in some cases, the log data may be generated after 24 hours.
--   Automatic log generation: The number of log files generated for a specific time period is dynamically adjusted based on the amount of log data.
+-   You can download log data generated within the last 30 days.
+If you need to retain log data for a longer period of time, you can use the log storage feature to deliver log data to an Object Storage Service \(OSS\) bucket.
 -   Naming rule for log entries: Accelerated domain name\_year\_month\_day\_start time\_end time\[extension field\].gz.
 The extension field must start with an underscore \(\_\).
 Example: `example.com_2018_10_30_000000_010000_xx.gz`.

     **Note:** Some log entries may not contain an extension field.
 Example: `example.com_2018_10_30_000000_010000.gz`.